 In the last month there have been a number of explanations for how Trump stunned the world (including himself) and won the election.
-Many have focused on the power of white working class voters, the anti-establishment fervor, or even the FBI and Russia’s interference.
+Many have focused on the power of white working class voters, the anti-establishment fervor, and or the FBI and Russia’s interference throughout election.

 But very little has gone to understand the underlying fear that both Trump and the leaders of Brexit managed to tap into – the fear of terrorism, refugees and the religion of Islam.
 A fear that continues to this day as more ISIS-inspired attacks occur around the world.

 Perhaps we need to step back and ask a more fundamental question as we come to the end of Obama’s 8 year tenure.

 What happened during Obama’s presidency to get in a situation where millions of refugees are fleeing out of the Middle East and religious terrorist groups seem more powerful and dangerous than ever?